 Disaster Recovery from Eruption and Summit Collapse in 2018

-Beginning in May 2018, the park and Kīlauea summit underwent a major change as magma drained from the chamber beneath Halema'uma'u crater, and the caldera began to collapse, triggering 60,000 earthquakes and clouds of rock and ash that did not cease until early August.
-Strong seismic activity continued through the summer and was primarily centered near the crater, and significantly impacted buildings in the immediate vicinity on Uēkahuna Bluff, including Jaggar Museum (a visitor center) and Reginald T. Okamura (Okamura) building of the USGS Hawaiian Volcano Observatory (HVO) facility, resulting in the current closure of the area.
+Beginning in May 2018, the park and Kīlauea summit underwent a major change as magma drained from the chamber beneath Halema'uma'u Crater, and the caldera began to collapse, triggering thousands of felt earthquakes and clouds of rock and ash that continued until early August.
+The seismic activity was primarily centered near the crater, and significantly impacted buildings in the immediate vicinity on Uēkahuna Bluff, including Jaggar Museum (a visitor center) and Reginald T. Okamura (Okamura) building of the USGS Hawaiian Volcano Observatory (HVO) facility, resulting in the current closure of the area.
 The 2018 eruption and caldera collapse were the most destructive eruptive events in Hawai'i in the last two centuries, and the park closed to the public for 134 days.

 We look forward to your input as we move through this project planning.